Already registered for this event?

 If you were one of the 400 people who pre-registered for the 20 May live event, you were sent details on how to access the pre-recorded presentations on 20 May.
 Do check your junk folder for those details and let us know at firstname.lastname@example.org if you need us to resend the password to access the material.

 Missed out the first time?

-Don’t worry, you can register to watch the conference on demand.
-The conference material is free for CharityComms members and £20+VAT for non-members.
+Don’t worry, you can register to watch the seminar on demand.
+The seminar material is free for CharityComms members and £20+VAT for non-members.
 You can watch this event on demand by using the booking link above.

 If you have any issues in accessing the material, please contact us at email@example.com

 About this event

 We all know that a brand is much more than just a logo, right?
 Yet all too often brand is put in the “visual identity” box.
 Earlier this year third sector press coverage urged charities to invest in fundraising over branding, demonstrating the continuing lack of understanding around the strategic role of brand.

 Your brand strategy should run through everything you do, from your products and services to your marketing communications.
 It should be your guiding compass for decision making. and behaviour, building trust and inspiring loyal support in your cause.
 This event will explore brand as a strategic tool across all parts of a charity from fundraising and communications to customer experience and campaigns.

 - The role of brand as a strategic tool and how to get the support of colleagues

 - How are brands responding to the current crisis and what actions can we take to make our brands stronger?